jimporter/mike/README.md

 to your documentation sources that will display a version selector in your generated docs.
-(Note: if your documentation theme has built-in support for mike, such as the [Insiders' edition][material-insiders] of Material for MkDocs), this step is unnecessary.)
+(Note: if your documentation theme has built-in support for mike, such as the [Insiders' edition][material-insiders] of Material for MkDocs, this step is unnecessary.)

 To do this, run the following command in the directory with your `mkdocs.yml` file, and it will add the extra CSS and JS files to your docs directory and